fruit-bat/pico-zxspectrum/README.md

 <img src="docs/pico_zxspectrum_prototype_1.jpg" height="200"/>

 ### Audio filter
-High frequencies need to be filtered out of the PWM audio output and mixed with the Spectrum's digital audio.
+High frequencies need to be filtered out of the PWM audio output and mixed with the Spectrum's digital audio:

 ![image](docs/audio_filter_mk2.png)

-Designs that only have a single GPIO pin available can still have the audio mixed digitally.
+Designs that only have a single GPIO pin available can still have the audio mixed digitally:

 ![image](docs/audio_filter_mk1.png)